Medically reviewed by Kristin Hall, FNP

 Because no matter what the internet has told you, there is definitely a point where sex can go on for too long.

 A 2008 study looked at this exact question.
-Researchers wanted to see what the typical length of an intercourse session was, and concluded that the average length was somewhere between three and 13 minutes.
+Researchers wanted to see what the typical length of an intercourse session was, and concluded that the average intercourse session lasts somewhere between three and 13 minutes.

 What’s more important, though, is that the survey asked women to weigh in on those results.
 They concluded from those results that sex session of one to two minutes are typically considered too short, that three to seven minutes of sex is considered adequate, and that seven to 13 minutes is considered desirable.